DatIT-026/thu-khoa-ly/README.md

 There is no fixed deadline for this project.
 However, we typically conclude a project within 1 to 2 years, with a minimum duration of 6 months.
 Some projects deemed unsuitable or harmful are immediately canceled and removed.

+## Mobile Version (for Android users only)
+If you have a device which runs the Android OS, you may try this.

 ## Explore more?
 View the online demo [here](https://datit-026.github.io/thu-khoa-ly/).